 July

-The July birthstone is ruby.
-Rubies at their finest, are a bright, vibrant red, and are the next hardest gem after diamond.
-They are also the gem for a 40th anniversary.
+The July birthstone is the ruby.
+Rubies are a bright, vibrant red and are a durable stone for jewelry.

 August